Bitcoin Vault Covenants

 OP_VAULT mechanism

-The timelock race is the fundamental security mechanism shared by all three vault designs.
+The timelock race is the fundamental security mechanism shared by all four vault designs.
 When an unauthorized party triggers a withdrawal — whether through key theft, malware, or coercion — a clock starts.
 The withdrawal is timelocked: it cannot complete until a specified number of blocks have been mined.
 During this window, a watchtower (software monitoring the blockchain for vault-related transactions) detects the unauthorized trigger and broadcasts a recovery transaction to sweep funds back to cold storage.
 The attacker's only option is to try to prevent the recovery transaction from confirming before the timelock expires.
 In CTV, the attacker can attempt fee pinning — chaining descendant transactions off the unvault output to block CPFP fee bumping, exploiting the 25-transaction descendant limit.
 In CCV and OP_VAULT, the attacker can attempt watchtower exhaustion — splitting the vault into many small UTXOs and triggering them all, forcing the watchtower to pay recovery fees for each one.
 The race outcome depends on the fee environment: at low fees, pinning is cheap and CTV is most vulnerable; at high fees, recovery is expensive and CCV/OP_VAULT watchtowers can be bled dry.
 This fee-dependent inversion means no single vault design wins the race under all conditions.

 Timelock race